How to build a successful dental company from an idea? Dr. David Epstein DDS and Jason Epstein on Creating and Developing Wonderful Dental

 Jason: Zen offers great products that save money for dental offices.
 We are grateful to be a part of Zen as it reaches a wider audience.
 My advice to dental offices would be to take advantage of buying directly and not just rely on dental supply house catalogs.
 Investigate better products at better prices through e-commerce companies like Zen.

-Dr. David Epstein: My advice would be to consider the quality of products while looking for cost savings.
+Dr. David Epstein: My advice for a successful dental company would be to consider the quality of products while looking for cost savings.
 At Zen, we focus on providing the highest quality products and constantly making improvements.
 In my practice, I always sought the best products for my patients and when starting the company, this was a top priority.
 We never wanted to compromise the quality of our products for cost savings.
 The cost savings turned out to be a secondary benefit.
 Our philosophy has always been to provide the best products.

 Jillian: Thank you for joining me today and for being partners of Zen.
 Your company brings more than just great products; it brings a positive experience for patients with your flavors.
 It may seem small, but it makes a big difference in the dental experience.
 Thank you!